-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (a) (B) The Company has maintained proper records showing full particulars of intangible assets. - (b)The Company has a regular program of physical verification of its fixed assets under which fixed assets are verified in a phased manner over a period of three years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-In accordance with this program, certain fixed assets were verified during the year and according to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title deeds of all the immovable properties (which are included under the head 'Property, Plant and Equipment') (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company except for the immovable properties acquired on acquisition in earlier years as mentioned in Note 3 of the standalone financial statements for which registration of title deeds is in progress. - (d) The Company has not revalued its Property, Plant and Equipment (including Right of Use assets) and intangible assets during the year.
-Accordingly, the provisions of clause 3(i)(d) of the Order are not applicable. - (e) There are no proceedings which have been initiated or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) (as amended in 2016) and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit and stocks lying with third parties.
-For stocks lying with third parties at the year-end, written confirmations have been obtained by the management and in respect of goods-intransit, the goods have been received subsequent to year end.
-According to the information and explanations given to us and based on the audit procedures performed by us, we are of the opinion that the coverage and procedure of such verification by the management is appropriate and no material discrepancies of 10% or more in the aggregate for each class of inventory between physical inventory and book records were noticed on physical verification. - (b) According to the information and explanations given to us, during the year, the Company has not been sanctioned any working capital or working capital limits in excess of ₹ 5 crores, in aggregate, from banks or financial institutions on the basis of security of current assets.
+- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and right of use assets. - (a) (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a regular program of physical verification of its property, plant and equipment under which property, plant and equipment and right of use assets are verified in a phased manner over a period of three years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+In accordance with this program, certain property, plant and equipment were verified during the year and according to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title deeds of all the immovable properties (which are included under the head 'property, plant and equipment') (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company except for the immovable properties in earlier years as mentioned in Note 3 of the standalone financial statements for which registration of title deeds is in progress. - (d) The Company has not revalued its property, plant and equipment (including right of use assets) and intangible assets during the year, being under cost model.
+Accordingly, the provisions of clause 3(i)(d) of the Order are not applicable. - (e)There are no proceedings which have been initiated or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) (as amended in 2016) and Rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit and stocks lying with third parties.
+For stocks lying with third parties at the year-end, written confirmations have been obtained by the management and in respect of goods-in-transit, the goods have been received subsequent to year end.
+According to the information and explanations given to us and based on the audit procedures performed by us, we are of the opinion that the coverage and procedure of such verification by the management is appropriate and no material discrepancies of 10% or more in the aggregate for each class of inventory were noticed on physical verification as compared to the book records. - (b) According to the information and explanations given to us, during the year, the Company has not been sanctioned working capital limits in excess of ₹ 5 crores, in aggregate, from banks or financial institutions on the basis of security of current assets.
 Accordingly, the provisions of clause 3(ii) (b) of the Order are not applicable. - (iii) (a) According to the information and explanations given to us, the Company has granted loans to companies, firms, Limited Liability Partnerships (LLPs) or any other parties, the details of which are as follows.
 The Company has not provided any guarantee or security or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or any other parties.